 An invoice can be requested and paid at any time.
 Payment must be made prior to:

-Please contact the Financial Policy Advisor to see whether a development contribution would be required on your proposal and the level of contribution.
+Please contact Council's Financial Policy Advisor to find out whether a development contribution is required for your proposal, and what the cost is likely to be.

 See Council's frequently asked questions documents, based on non-residential and residential dwellings, available in the 'related documents'.
 For further information contact Council's Financial Policy Advisor.